hazraChandrima/vimrc/README.md

 # My minimal vimrc

 This is a simple and minimial vim configuration that I use often.
-Honestly, I don't know why did I make this.
+Honestly, I don't know why I made this.
 No ones gonna read this... just like my DMs.

 Anyways, I'll be switching to NeoVim very soon, so just wanted to start with Vim.